BazSpooner/Spooner-HHSRS2-Scoring-Spreadsheet/README.md

 ## ✅ Purpose

-This tool is designed to ensure a **smooth, consistent transition** between existing HHSRS guidance and HHSRS2.
+This tool is designed to ensure a **smooth, consistent transition** between existing HHSRS guidance and HHSRS2 (HHSRS 2026).

 With limited official tools and case studies currently available, it provides a **practical, real-world solution** for calculating hazard scores during inspections.